gauditech/gaudi-docs/docs/core-concepts/actions.md

 Actions usually need some data to work with; they may receive it from the client or read it from the database.
 This data is called action's _"context"_.
 Actions can access data already stored in the context.

-If an action returns a result and defines an `alias`, result is stored and can be accessed by the name defined by the alias.
-Aliases stored in the context are immutable and cannot be overwritten by the subsequent actions.
+If an action returns a result and defines an `alias`, result is stored and can be accessed from context by that alias.
+Aliases stored in the context are immutable and cannot be overwritten by subsequent actions.

 Here's an example that describes this behavior: